beda-software/au-core-aidbox/README.md

 ```

 ## Jupyter client
-You can run Jupyter notebook that implements test connectathon scenarios.
+You can run Jupyter Notebook that implements test connectathon scenarios.
+### Run locally
-To run it along with local Aidbox FHIR server use:
+To run it along with the local Aidbox FHIR server use:
 ```
 docker compose --profile client up
 ```